 A variety of options for treats is always ideal for chickens to have.
 And shrimps are a perfect balance between being yummy and being healthy!

-As long as you take to heart what you’ve learned, you don’t have to get yourself all worked up worrying over what to do with your leftover shrimp heads or tails.
+As long as you apply what you’ve learned from this guide, you won’t need to worry excessively about how to handle your leftover shrimp heads or tails.